LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

    "0" to search and then "3" to search for a location.
 Then enter a location that is not in the data (e.g. "Cancun").
 Your message should be displayed.

-### Create Method `FindByValue()`
+### Complete the `FindByValue()` Method

 At this stage, the application will allow users to search a *given column* of the data for a given string.
 Your next task is to enable a search that looks for the search term in *all* of the columns.

 In the `JobData` class, find the method `FindByValue()`.
-This method has been outlined for you but contains none of the code needed to work (you should leave the `LoadData()` call as the first line of the method, however).
+This method has been outlined for you but contains none of the code needed to work (leave the `LoadData()` call as the first line of the method).
 Here are a few observations:

-1. The code that you write should not contain duplicate jobs.
-So, for example, if a listing has position type "Web - Front End" and name "Front end web dev" then searching for "web" should not include the listing twice.
+1. The code that you write should not return duplicate jobs.
+For example, if a listing has position type "Web - Front End" and name "Front end web dev" then searching for "web" should not include the listing twice.
-1. As with `PrintJobs()`, you should write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
+1. As with `PrintJobs()`, write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
-1. You should NOT write code that calls `FindByColumnAndValue()` once for each column.
-Rather, utilize loops and collection methods as you did above.
+1. Do NOT write code that calls `FindByColumnAndValue()` once for each column.
+Rather, utilize loops and collection methods.
-1. You *should*, on the other hand, read and understand `FindByColumnAndValue()`, since your code will look similar in some ways.
+1. Reading and understanding `FindByColumnAndValue()`, will help as your code will look similar in some ways.

 You'll need to call `FindByValue()` from somewhere in `RunProgram()`.
 We'll leave it up to you to find where.
 You might have noticed that when you